 Somehow, this doesn’t come as much of a surprise; employees are often too familiar with the rote and procedure of having some fanciful training initiative brought down from on high that is implemented messily and without accountability, resulting in “in one ear, out the other” training sessions where no one learns anything.
 These tend to make senior leaders “feel good” that they are trying to develop their leadership bench, but in reality, they’re only offering a temporary, one-size-fits-all approach to a problem that is multifarious and complex in nature.

 Why is this?
 Well, the reasons are manifold.
 As mentioned in the paragraph above, perhaps the single biggest reason that most leadership training initiatives fail is because each person is different, and no one course or coach can teach everyone in the same way.
 This is why context is so crucial—in order to successfully train and develop leaders, we need to be offering a variety of training programs and courses that suit the needs of each individual learner.
 As researchers in the McKinsey report put it, “Too many training initiatives we come across rest on the assumption that one size fits all, and that the same group of skills or style of leadership is appropriate regardless of strategy, organizational culture, or CEO mandate.”
 Trying to fit a square peg into a round hole will never work, and leadership development is no different.
 Additionally, most of this work requires consistent practice and mindful application in order to achieve sustainable change and growth; “one time and done” simply does not work.
-What is needed is consistent and regular training, often delivered through a system like Methods of Leaders, where an ever-expanding library of new courses, coupled with advanced reporting and accountability features provide learners with a robust tool that they can use every day.
+What is needed is consistent and regular training, often delivered through a system like Methods of 100 Coaches, where an ever-expanding library of new courses, coupled with advanced reporting and accountability features provide learners with a robust tool that they can use every day.
 In order to truly grow in your leadership capacity, you have to be committed to lifelong learning.

 Another reason that training initiatives fail to be transformational is the lack of proper mindset within the organization.
 Just as plants need fertile soil to grow, employees need a fertile work culture that supports psychological safety in order to develop as people and leaders.
 If the workplace culture is hostile towards change or self-analysis, and relies heavily on a sense “the way we’ve always done things,” you’ll never truly create an environment where employees have the space needed to stretch and become the best they can be.
 Another aspect of this is the growing pain of learning—that discomfort you feel when challenging ingrained behaviors and habits.
 This sense of discomfort can also be a reason why people quit or don’t stick to their plans; it’s painful, but the results can’t exist without it.
 Athletes push their bodies to their limits all the time during training and conditioning so that they might gain muscle and become stronger, faster, or more capable.
 Leadership training and development requires an open mindset—one that is ready to analyze itself critically and thoroughly in order to find those problem areas and make them better—and one that doesn’t emanate from the individual employee, but rather that is imbued and supported from within by the organization’s culture.